ManuelMora/basic-api/README.md

-# basic-api
-Basic Python API application to use in other exersices
+# Basic User Management API

+A simple yet robust RESTful API built with Python and **FastAPI**.

+This project serves as a foundational template for building modern, scalable web APIs.